-How do I fix super high CPU usage?
+How do I fix high CPU usage on Warzone?

-To fix high CPU usage on Windows 11, you can try some fixes like updating device drivers, running the Chkdsk command to repair file system errors, running SFC & DISM scans to fix system errors, running the Performance Troubleshooteror, or examining System Health Report.
+To fix 100% CPU usage on Windows 11 while gaming, you can try some fixes like updating device drivers, running the Chkdsk command to repair file system errors, running SFC & DISM scans to fix system errors, running the Performance Troubleshooter, or examining System Health Report.
 If that doesn’t help, you can uninstall third-party web browsers, disable Windows Search Indexer, disable Print Spooler Service, or troubleshoot using Process Tamer.

 Now read: Fix COD Warzone Dev Error 6036 on startup.